-California Consumer Privacy Act (CCPA) Terms
+California Consumer Privacy Act (CCPA)

 Biometric Data

+Supplemental Professional Services

 How to Contact Microsoft

 Appendix A – Security Measures

+Appendix B – Data Subjects and Categories of Personal Data

+Appendix C – Additional Safeguards Addendum.

 Scope

+The DPA Terms apply to all Products and Services except as described in this section.

-The DPA Terms apply to all Online Services except any Online Services specifically identified as excluded in Attachment 1 to the OST (or successor location in the Use Rights), which are governed by the privacy and security terms in the applicable Online Service specific terms.
+The DPA Terms will not apply to any Products specifically identified as excluded, or to the extent identified as excluded, in the Product Terms, which are governed by the privacy and security terms in the applicable Product-specific terms.

+For clarity, the DPA Terms apply only to the processing of data in environments controlled by Microsoft and Microsoft's subprocessors.
+This includes data sent to Microsoft by Products and Services but does not include data that remains on Customer's premises or in any Customer selected third party operating environments.

+For Supplemental Professional Services, Microsoft only makes the commitments in the Supplemental Professional Services section below.

-Previews may employ lesser or different privacy and security measures than those typically present in the Online Services.
+Previews may employ lesser or different privacy and security measures than those typically present in the Products and Services.
 Unless otherwise noted, Customer should not use Previews to process Personal Data or other data that is subject to legal or regulatory compliance requirements.
-The following terms in this DPA do not apply to Previews: Processing of Personal Data; GDPR, Data Security, and HIPAA Business Associate.
+For Products, the following terms in this DPA do not apply to Previews: Processing of Personal Data; GDPR, Data Security, and HIPAA Business Associate.
+For Professional Services, offerings designated as Previews or Limited Release only meet the terms of the Supplemental Professional Services.

-Attachment 1 to the DPA includes the privacy and security terms for Professional Services Data, including any Personal Data therein, in connection with the provision of Professional Services.
-Therefore, unless expressly made applicable in Attachment 1, the terms in this DPA do not apply to the provision of Professional Services.

 Nature of Data Processing; Ownership

-Microsoft will use and otherwise process Customer Data and Personal Data only in accordance with Customer’s documented instructions and as described and subject to the limitations provided below (a) to provide Customer the Online Services, and (b) for Microsoft’s legitimate business operations incident to delivery of the Online Services to Customer.
-As between the parties, Customer retains all right, title and interest in and to Customer Data.
-Microsoft acquires no rights in Customer Data, other than the rights Customer grants to Microsoft in this section.
+Microsoft will use and otherwise process Customer Data, Professional Services Data, and Personal Data only as described and subject to the limitations provided below (a) to provide Customer the Products and Services in accordance with Customer’s documented instructions, and (b) for business operations incident to providing the Products and Services to Customer.
+As between the parties, Customer retains all right, title and interest in and to Customer Data and Professional Services Data.
+Microsoft acquires no rights in Customer Data or Professional Services Data, other than the rights Customer grants to Microsoft in this section.
 This paragraph does not affect Microsoft’s rights in software or services Microsoft licenses to Customer.

-Processing to Provide Customer the Online Services
+Processing to Provide Customer the Products and Services

-For purposes of this DPA, “to provide” an Online Service consists of:
+For purposes of this DPA, “to provide” a Product consists of:

 Delivering functional capabilities as licensed, configured, and used by Customer and its users, including providing personalized user experiences;